tc39/notes/es7/2016-11/nov-30.md

 - scramble: replace a nan with another arbitrary nan
 - canonicalize: replace a nan with a _particular_ nan value.

-DE: V8 may violate the ES standard for NaN observable behavior, but I want to argue that it’s OK
+DE: V8 may violate the ES standard for NaN observable behavior, but I want to argue that it's OK

 From ES2015:

 > SetValueInBuffer ( arrayBuffer, byteIndex, type, value [ , isLittleEndian ] )
-> “An implementation must always choose the same encoding for each implementation distinguishable NaN value.”
+> "An implementation must always choose the same encoding for each implementation distinguishable NaN value."

 Every time you get a new number, it can be scrambled at _that_ point.
 Wen you put it into an ArrayBuffer, it doesn't scramble